muchenliu/personal-travel-accountant/README.md

 - As a user, I would want to be able to check the expense on each category
 - As a user, I would want to be able to input the cash I obtained at the beginning of the trip
 - As a user, I would want to be able to track my cash balance
 - As a user, I would want to be able to add the cash withdrawals to current cash balance
+- As a user, when I select the quit option from the application menu, I want to be reminded to save my records (budget, expenses, traveling partners, cash) to file and have the option to do so or not
+- As a user, when I start the application, I want to be given the option to load my records (budget, expenses, traveling partners, cash) from file.